From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Experiments

-On the other hand, \bluralexnet and \blurwavealexnet exhibit considerably flattened curves compared to non-antialiased models, as well as \cwavealexnet.
-This demonstrates the effectiveness of blur-pooling-based method in enhancing shift invariance.
-Applying \cmod-based antialiasing instead of blur pooling on the Gabor channels (\cblurwavealexnet) actually degrades shift invariance (except for shifts smaller than $1.5$ pixels), as evidenced by the bell-shaped curve.
-Nevertheless, the corresponding classifier is significantly more accurate.
+In models without blur pooling (blue curves), the \rmax-\cmod substitution greatly reduces first-layer instabilities, resulting in a flattened curve and avoiding the ``bumps'' observed for non-stabilized models.
+On the other hand, when applied to the blurpooled models (red curves), the \rmax-\cmod substitution actually tends to degrade shift invariance, as evidenced by the bell-shaped curve.
+Nevertheless, the corresponding classifier is significantly more accurate, as shown in \cref{table:results_imagenet}.
 This is not surprising, as our approach prioritizes the conservation of high-frequency details, which are important for classification.
 An extreme reduction of shift variance using a large blur pooling filter would indeed result in a significant loss of accuracy.
-Therefore, our work achieves a better balance between shift invariance and information preservation.
-To gain further insights into this phenomenon, we conducted experiments by varying the size of the blurring filters in AlexNet-based models. \Cref{fig:tradeoff} shows the relationship between consistency and prediction accuracy on ImageNet (custom validation set), for different filter sizes ranging from $1$ (no blur pooling) to $7$ (heavy loss of high-frequency information).\footnote{Similar plots can be found in Zhang's paper \cite{Zhang2019}.} We find that a near-optimal trade-off is achieved when the filter size is set to $2$ or $3$.
-Furthermore, at equivalent consistency levels, \cblurwavecnn outperforms \blurwavecnn in terms of accuracy.
-Note however that the optimal version of \cblurwavecnn is not more consistent than the optimal version of \blurwavecnn, despite achieving higher accuracy.
+Therefore, our work achieves a better tradeoff between shift invariance and information preservation.

+To gain further insights into this phenomenon, we conducted experiments by varying the size of the blurring filters. \Cref{fig:tradeoff} shows the relationship between consistency and prediction accuracy on ImageNet (custom validation set), for AlexNet-based models with different blurring filter sizes ranging from $1$ (no blur pooling) to $7$ (heavy loss of high-frequency information).
+Additional plots are provided in Appendix~\ref{sec:appendix_accuracy_vs_consistency}, for the test set as well as ResNet-based models.
+We find that a near-optimal trade-off is achieved when the filter size is set to $2$ or $3$.
+Furthermore, at equivalent consistency levels, \cblurwavecnn (our approach) outperforms \blurwavecnn in terms of accuracy.

+As a side note, because shift invariance is desirable for a wide range of tasks and datasets, embedding this property into CNNs may improve generalizability and avoid overfitting.

-\paragraph{Computational Resources.} \Cref{table:complexity} compares the computational resources and memory footprint required for each antialiasing method.
-To achieve this, we considered models with freely-trained convolutions, because the goal was to evaluate the computational performances of the various antialiasing approaches, excluding implementation tricks based on \dtcwpt from the scope of analysis.
-More details are provided in \cref{appendix_sec:computationalcost,appendix_sec:memoryfootprint}.
+\paragraph*{Computational Resources} \Cref{table:complexity} displays the computational resources and memory footprint required for each method, per Gabor channel.
+The values are normalized relative to non-stabilized AlexNet or ResNet.
+The metrics are, on the one hand, the FLOPs necessary for computing $\rmaximgSelect$ \eqref{eq:rmaxoutput} or $\cmodimgSelect$ \eqref{eq:cmodoutput}, and, on the other hand, the size of the intermediate and output tensors saved by PyTorch for the backward pass.
+More details are provided in Appendix~\ref{sec:appendix_computational_costs}.